frovedis/packaging/README.md

 The scripts assumes that the platform is CentOS/RedHat 7.
 If you do not change the install path, you can easily build it.

+If you place Frovedis codes both in ../x86 and ../ve, and boost-ve in ../boost-ve, you can just execute ./do_everything.sh.
+It downloads required software, builds them, installs them and builds Frovedis for x86 and VE.
+Then it crates rpm of Frovedis.
+You will be required to type passwords for sudo.
+(We assume versino 1.0.0 of NLC is installed on SX-Aurora TSUBASA.)

+If you want to manually build and install, follow the steps below.

-The script build.sh downloads packages for Spark build and execution (Scala, Spark and Zeppelin), and Open MPI for MPI implementation of x86.
+The script build.sh downloads packages for Spark build and execution (Scala and Spark), and Open MPI for MPI implementation of x86.

 (We chosed to build Open MPI manually, because rpm package installed by yum might conflict with pre-installed Infiniband library on